10. Labor practices (LA)

 Geberit’s most important ambassadors are its employees.
 They represent Geberit in their day-to-day contact with customers and many other stakeholders.
 To do so, they need to be aware of what their company stands for and what its objectives are.
-Geberit’s central corporate and brand values are defined in the Geberit compass, which was updated in 2015.
+Geberit’s central corporate and brand values are defined in the Geberit Compass.
 Geberit aims to act as a role model for ethically unimpeachable, environmentally friendly and socially responsible operations.
-The Geberit Code of Conduct updated in 2014 and implemented in 2015 fills this objective with tangible content and offers an authoritative source of guidance.
+The Geberit Code of Conduct fills this objective with tangible content and offers an authoritative source of guidance.

-Responsibility for all important aspects of the GRI guidelines with respect to labour practices at the Geberit Group lies with the Head Corporate Human Resources, who reports directly to the CEO.
+Responsibility for all material aspects of the GRI guidelines with respect to labour practices at the Geberit Group lies with the Head Corporate Human Resources, who reports directly to the CEO.

 10.1 Employment (LA)

-First-rate employees are key to the success of Geberit.
-Not only the best, but also the right employees are to be acquired and retained.
-Geberit sees itself as an attractive employer with an open corporate culture that offers international development opportunities at the interface between the craft, engineering and sales sectors, see geberit.com > Career > What we offer.
+Geberit’s prime objective is to acquire and retain the right employees for the company.
+Geberit sees itself as an attractive employer with an open corporate culture that offers international development opportunities at the interface between the craft, engineering and sales sectors, see www.geberit.com > Career > What we offer.

 Employees enjoy attractive employment conditions.
-In 2015, salaries and social benefits amounted to CHF 671.6 million (previous year CHF 483.9 million).
-The employees can also participate in share participation plans at attractive conditions, see Financial Report > Consolidated financial statements Geberit Group, 17.
-Participation plans and Remuneration report.
+In 2017, salaries and social benefits amounted to CHF 746.8 million (previous year CHF 702.0 million).
+The employees can also participate in share participation plans at attractive conditions, see Financial Report > Consolidated financial statements Geberit Group > Notes > Note 17 and Remuneration report.

 G4-LA1 Employee fluctuation

-The average fluctuation rate (in terms of employees with permanent contracts, without natural departures and long-term leaves of absence) was 7.5% (previous year 5.2%).
-Including natural departures, it was 9.0% (previous year 6.5%).
-For key figures on fluctuation by age group, gender and region, see Key figures Sustainability > Employees and society.
+The average fluctuation rate (in terms of employees with permanent contracts, without natural departures and long-term leaves of absence) was 9% (previous year 11.3%).
+Including natural departures, it was 10.9% (previous year 12.7%).
+For key figures on fluctuation by age group, gender and region, see Key figures sustainability > Employees and society.

 Geberit essentially grants the same benefits to full-time and part-time employees.
 However, employees with temporary contracts are not always entitled to the same benefits as permanent employees.
 For example, employees in Switzerland with temporary employment contracts of less than three months are not insured in the pension fund.
 Geberit bases its employee benefits on country-specific standards.